-An abdominal ectopic pregnancy is an extremely rare type of ectopic pregnancy.
+Abdominal ectopic pregnancies are an extremely rare type of ectopic pregnancy.

-It is often thought that they most frequently result from a tubal rupture with subsequent re-implantation of the conceptus onto bowel, omentum or mesentery (on very rare situations primary abdominal ectopic may also occur).
+It is often thought that they most frequently result from a tubal rupture with subsequent reimplantation of the conceptus onto bowel, omentum or mesentery (in very rare situations primary abdominal ectopic may also occur).
 Uncommon cases when it develops as a result of a scar rupture have also been reported 3.

-It typically develops around the ligaments of the ovary (although is can implant anywhere within the abdominal cavity).
+It typically develops around the ligaments of the ovary, on the uterus or in the pouch of Douglas, although it can implant anywhere within the abdominal cavity.
 It can then obtain blood supply from the omentum and abdominal organs.
 At times these pregnancies migrate out of the pelvis and are seen in the upper abdomen.
 The placental attachment can also be at unusual sites including the anterior abdominal wall 7.

-Ultrasound is often frontline of imaging.
+Ultrasound is often at the frontline of imaging.
 Sonographically the pregnancy is seen separate from the uterus, adnexa, and ovaries.

 May have a role in better delineation of anatomy and relationships especially when the pregnancy is advanced.